Blake Shelton Shares Gwen Stefani’s Reaction To His Proposal Countdown Clock

-Blake Shelton is revealing how girlfriend Gwen Stefani reacted to him being gifted with a proposal countdown clock after Ellen DeGeneres urged him to pop the question to the mom of three during a recent appearance on The Ellen DeGeneres Show earlier this month.
-Speaking to Entertainment Tonight, Blake revealed what Gwen really thought of the gift as well as sharing exactly what she said after Ellen suggested that she could be the one to propose.
+Blake Shelton is revealing how girlfriend Gwen Stefani reacted to him being gifted with a proposal countdown clock after Ellen DeGeneres urged him to pop the question to the mom-of-three during a recent appearance on The Ellen DeGeneres Show earlier this month.
+Speaking to Entertainment Tonight, Blake revealed what Gwen really thought of the gift, and also shared exactly what she said after Ellen suggested that she could be the one to propose.

 Shelton was asked about the gift while chatting with the site on The Voice red carpet this week, admitting that his girlfriend of more than three years most definitely saw the funny side of the present and actually loves it.